UBCForestryBioinformatics/UBCForestryBioinformatics.github.io/_pages/topic_3/topic_3.md

 fastqc ${shortreads}/*fastq.gz ${longreads}/*fastq.gz -o ./
 ```

-*Oh no!* `FastQC` threw an error.
-If you read the error message it looks like it uses Java and that Java has been updated since then.
+*Oh no!* `FastQC` was not found!If you read the error message it looks FASTQC has not been installed on these servers.
 I guess this would be a good chance to try downloading a package from the internet.

 The first thing you need is the address of the most recent version of `fastqc`.
 If you navigate the program's website, you'll find several download links when you click "Download Now":
 [https://www.bioinformatics.babraham.ac.uk/projects/fastqc/](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)